vinnyroca/CodeandMediaArt/docs/index.md

 #### Reading Responses

 Reading responses are due by 5 p.m. the day before discussions.
-Reading responses should be posted in proper Discord channel.
+Reading responses should be posted in the proper Discord channel.

 Reading responses will be graded on the level of engagement the student has with the text.
 Is the student connecting the text to other readings or experiences?
 Is the student engaging with the text through questions, disagreements, or new lines of thought?